Dev4jj/Orbit/README.md

 Orbit - Social Media Application

-*In order for this application to function as intended install NPM.
+*In order for this application to function as intended install NPM*